Chhatrapati Shivaji Maharaj – The King Who Changed Indian History

 Beginning of Swarajya:

 Conflict of Javali: Javali was situated in the Western Ghats and was in a very strategic position.
 Hence, it was necessary to capture it.
 Krishnarao More was the Jagirdar of Javali at that time.
-He was given an offer to join Swarajya but he declined it.
-The region of Javali included dense forests and was very difficult to conquer but with the help of guerilla warfare, Shivaji managed to win it.
-Krishnarao More and four of the family members were killed after it.
-It was a very big victory for Shivaji as Swarajya expanded massively and gained control over a strategic region.
+He was given an offer to join Swarajya, but he declined.
+The region of Javali included dense forests and was very difficult to conquer, but with the help of guerrilla warfare, Shivaji managed to win it.
+Krishnarao More and four of the family members were killed after that.
+It was a massive victory for Shivaji as Swarajya expanded massively and gained control over a strategic region.

 In April 1657, Chhatrapati Shivaji Maharaj married Putalabai.
 Shivaji’s first son, Sambhaji, was born in 1657.